-graduate trainee program - what we are looking for
+Graduate program - what we are looking for

 A recognised degree is one completed at an Australian tertiary institution, or an overseas degree that has been formally recognised by the Australian Education International National Office of Overseas Skills Recognition (AEI-NOOSR).
 Please note that, if you have an overseas degree, it is your responsibility to gain recognition through AEI-NOOSR at your own cost.
 AEI-NOOSR offers general information and referral service on overseas skill recognition which can be accessed on the AEI-NOOSR website

-- Business Degrees;
+- Business degrees;

-- Commerce with major in Accounting;
+- Commerce with major in accounting;

-- Law; and
+- Psychology; and

-Customs and Border Protection are seeking recent graduates (including graduates completing a bachelor degree in December of 2013) with qualifications that demonstrate high-level research, analytical, policy, strategic thinking and communication skills.
+ACBPS are seeking recent graduates (including graduates completing a bachelor degree in December of 2014) with qualifications that demonstrate high-level research, analytical, policy, strategic thinking and communication skills.

 Other Mandatory Entry Requirements

-- be Australian citizens;
+- be an Australian citizen;

 - be a minimum age of 18 years;

-- obtain and maintain an Organisational Suitability Assessment (OSA)
+- obtain and maintain an Organisational Suitability Assessment (OSA);

-- pass a medical examination;
+- pass a pre-employment medical examination.